 NAU prohibits discrimination and harassment based on sex, gender, gender identity, race, color, age, national origin, religion, sexual orientation, disability, veteran status and genetic information.
 Certain consensual amorous or sexual relationships between faculty and students are also prohibited as set forth in the Consensual Romantic and Sexual Relationships policy.
 The Equity and Access Office (EAO) responds to complaints regarding discrimination and harassment that fall under NAU's Nondiscrimination and Anti- Harassment policy.
+To report a concern related to possible unlawful discrimination or harassment or to request a time to meet, please use the Report an Issue Form.
+To file a complaint, please submit the online Complaint Form.
 EAO also assists with religious accommodations.
-For additional information about nondiscrimination or anti-harassment or to file a complaint, contact EAO located in Old Main (building 10), Room 113, PO Box 4083, Flagstaff, AZ 86011, or by phone at 928-523-3312 (TTY: 928-523-1006), fax at 928-523-9977, email at equityandaccess@nau.edu, or visit the EAO website at https://nau.edu/equity-and-access.
+To request a religious accommodation, please use the Religious Accommodation Request Intake Form.
+EAO additionally provides access to lactation spaces, and please use to the Lactation Space Request Form to request use of a location.
+For additional information about nondiscrimination or anti-harassment, contact EAO at EquityandAccess@nau.edu, or visit the EAO website at https://nau.edu/equity-and-access.
+The EAO is located in Old Main on the first floor.